Sandro Jung

-Sandro Jung (born 1976) is a literary scholar and Distinguished Professor of English Literature at the Shanghai University of Finance and Economics.
-In addition to his position at the Shanghai University of Finance and Economics, he also serves as Jack Ma Distinguished Professor at Hangzhou Normal University.
-Since 2020, He has also served as the Director of the Centre for the Study of Text and Print Culture at the Shanghai University of Finance and Economics.
+Sandro Jung (born 1976) is a literary scholar and Fudan Distinguished Professor of English and Comparative Literature and Director of the university-level Foreign Languages and Literature Institute at Fudan University.
+Before joining Fudan University, he served as Distinguished Professor and Head of English Literature at the Shanghai University of Finance and Economics, where he also directed the Centre for the Study of Text and Print Culture.
+In addition to his position at Fudan University, he also serves as Jack Ma Distinguished Professor at Hangzhou Normal University, Distinguished Professor at Hexi University, and Advisory Professor at the Shanghai International Studies University.

-Jung is the Founding Director of the Centre for the Study of Text and Print Culture at Ghent University.
+Jung was the Founding Director of the Centre for the Study of Text and Print Culture at Ghent University.

-He is the editor-in-chief of ANQ: A Quarterly Journal of Short Articles, Notes and Reviews.
+For the past 13 years, he has been the editor-in-chief of ANQ: A Quarterly Journal of Short Articles, Notes and Reviews.